GSA/digitalgov.gov/content/posts/2014-03-18-data-gov-usability-case-study.md

 </p>

 <p dir="ltr">
   “We listened to users, and they wanted a more dynamic, up-to-date design and stronger search,” she said.
-So the team tried to make the site more responsive and engaging, and “we gave it a<a href="https://www.WHATEVER/2014/02/24/tumblr-a-flexible-social-media-platform/"> Tumblr-like</a> feel,” Holm said.
+So the team tried to make the site more responsive and engaging, and “we gave it a<a href="{{< relref "2014-02-24-tumblr-a-flexible-social-media-platform.md" >}}"> Tumblr-like</a> feel,” Holm said.
 </p>

 <p dir="ltr">